OISF/suricata/doc/userguide/devguide/codebase/contributing/contribution-process.rst

 mainly expected from more experienced contributors.

 Development of new features or large scale redesign is done in the development branch.
-New development and new contributors should work with ``master`` except in very special cases - which should and would be discussed with us first.
+New development and new contributors should work with ``main`` except in very special cases - which should and would be discussed with us first.

 If in doubt, please reach out to us via :ref:`Redmine, Discord or